Give2Peer/g2p-client-android/README.md

 ----------------

 - [x] Bugfix: switching from map to profile and map again launches a new instance of the map
+- [x] Bugfix: item popup window of the wrong size on high dpi screens

 1.0.0 (01-05-16)